-Kristy is Board Vice President for McLaren Housing Society, a Vancouver-based non-profit organization that provides housing and support services to people living with HIV who have low/limited income, are inadequately housed or are at risk of homelessness.
+Kristy is a Board Director for McLaren Housing Society, a Vancouver-based non-profit organization that provides housing and support services to people living with HIV who have low/limited income, are inadequately housed or are at risk of homelessness.
 She is dedicated to this work, as well as other community development activities.
 Kristy has been with the BCCDC Foundation since July 2013.

 Senior Development Officer